Thermodynamic formalism for correspondences: Variational Principle for forward expansive correspondences

 Let $T$ be a forward expansive correspondence on a compact metric space $X$.
-If the potential function is identically zero, then Theorem~\ref{t_VP_forward_exp}~(2) suggests that there exists a transition probability kernel $\cQ$ supported by $T$ and a $\cQ$-invariant probability measure $\mu$ on $X$ such that $h(T)=h_\mu (\cQ)$.
+If the potential function is identically zero, then Theorem~\ref{t_VP_forward_exp}~(ii) suggests that there exist $\cQ \in \tpk( X ; T )$ and $\mu \in \MMM(X,\cQ)$ such that $h(T)=h_\mu (\cQ)$.
 One can show that $h(T)$ and $h_\mu (\cQ)$ are both non-negative, so only in the case that $h(T)>0$ is the equality $h(T)=h_\mu (\cQ)$ non-trivial.
-There have been some results that show $h(T)>0$ for some kinds of correspondences $T$, for example, \cite[Theorem~C]{RW-expansive2} and \cite[Theorem~3.3]{specification correspondence}.
+There have been some results that show $h(T)>0$ for some kinds of correspondences $T$, see e.g., \cite[Theorem~C]{PV17} and \cite[Theorem~3.3]{RT18}.
 Moreover, under their restrictions on $T$, we conclude $h_\mu (\cQ) >0$.